 In this new era, Olivia Wilde has stood out as one of the brightest lights.
 After her very solid, engaging debut with Booksmart, great things were expected.
 The bidding war for Don't Worry Darling was about as hot as the market for a small dramatic film could get in this day and age.

 On the road to the theaters, Shia LaBeouf backed out of the project, which, given that it’s Shia LaBeouf, is hardly an earth-shattering piece of news.
-And LaBeouf was replaced by internet heartthrob Harry Styles, arguably possessor of the most fanatical followings in the history of the internet — a change many would see as a step-up, marketing-wise.
+And LaBeouf was replaced by internet heartthrob Harry Styles, arguably possessor of the most fanatical followings in the history of the internet — a change many would see as a step up, marketing-wise.

 The film was shot and rolled towards its release date, launching with a premiere at the Venice Film Festival.

-And then, for this celebrated female director in this new age, all hell broke lose.
+And then, for this celebrated female director in this new age, all hell broke loose.
 Here’s a little smattering of the trade coverage of Olivia Wilde’s sophomore debut at the Venice Film Festival, from the organs who have devoted miles of space to declaring themselves the leaders — THE LEADERS — in the fight against the double standard for women in the industry:

 And from the editor-in-chief of Variety we have this breaking coverage: